 Because of the ability to adjust therapeutic measures to the needs of each individual, dialectical behavioral therapy is widely solicited.
 This includes the potential for the treatment of other stress-related illnesses, or even to assist those with a gambling addiction.

 Who Benefits Most From Dialectical Behavioral Therapy?

-About half of those that seek substance abuse rehab are open to developing new routines that reinforce sobriety and recovery.
+About half of those that seek substance abuse rehab is open to developing new routines that reinforce sobriety and recovery.
 These new habits are both physical and emotional and require practice and dedication.
 However the other half, after detox, can be much more reluctant and experience higher levels of stress.
 Dialectical behavioral therapy benefits those who may be having a particularly hard time, or begin to reject other therapy options.